tiaradwiputri/quiz-handson-c1/quiz.md

 ## Data Pre-Process Quiz

-After splitting dataset, so let's take a look distribution of proportion in `train` and `test` data, and try to answer the question below.
+Let's take a look distribution of proportion in `train` and `test` data, and try to answer the question below.
 Please rounding the proportion using two decimal number.

 ```
 # your code here

 ```

-2. Based on proportion of `train` and `test`, is the distribution of each class is balance?
+1. Based on proportion of `train` and `test` above, is the distribution of each class is a balance?
 Why the distribution of each class must balance?
-  - [ ] No, it is not balance.
+  - [ ] No, it is not.
-  - [ ] Yes, it is balance.
-Distribution of each class doesn't need to be balance.
+  - [ ] Yes, it is.
+Distribution of each class does not need to be balance.
-  - [ ] No, it is not balance.
-Distribution of each class need to be balance to make model not miss classify each class.
+  - [ ] No, it is not.
+Distribution of each class needs to be balanced to make the model not miss classify each class.
   - [ ] Yes, it is balance.
-Distribution of each class need to be balance to make model learn both in each class as well.
+Distribution of each class needs to be balanced to make model learn both in each class as well.

 # 3.1 Model Fitting Logistic Regression Section

 ## Model Fitting Tutorial

-After cross validation section, we've made `train` and `test` dataset.
-Let's try to modeling the `left` variable using all of predictor variable using logistic regression model.
+We have a `train` and `test` dataset.
+Let's try to model the `left` variable with all of the predictor variables using the logistic regression model.
 Please store your model in `model_logistic`.
-Remember, we've not using `turnover` dataset any longer, but we'll try to make those model using `train` dataset.
+Remember, we have not using `turnover` dataset any longer, but using `train` dataset.

 ```
 # model_logistic <-

 ```

-Based on the `model_logictic` you've made above, make the summary of the model.
+Based on the `model_logictic` you have made above, make the summary of the model.

 ```
 # your code here